senbinyu/Computer_Vision_Literatures/README.md

 # Computer_Vision_Literatures
+I put the papers reading notes since 2019 from evernote onto Github for sharing.

-collections of literatures focused on computer vision
+Mainly are some collections of literatures focused on computer vision.